-You know those packs of tomatoes you get that are beautiful shades of red, yellow and orange?
+You know those packs of tomatoes you get that are a gorgeous sunset of reds, yellows and oranges?
 Those are what we’re looking at today because they look – and taste – amazing when they become a tomato galette.

 If you’re not familiar with the world of galettes, they come from rustic and rural French cooking.
-Think farmhouses in the Dordogne, bistros in the streets of Bordeaux and the rolling hills of Champagne.
-They’re like a pie but without nearly so much hassle.
+Think farmhouses in the foothills of the alps, bistros in the back streets of Bordeaux and the rolling hills of Champagne.
+Galettes are like a pie, but without nearly so much hassle.
 It’s a pastry base that rolls up the sides and over the edges so you get a crown of golden pasty that is filled with your fruits or vegetables of choice.

 At this time of year, tomatoes are in season and the depth and range of flavours is something that’s a total joy.
-If like me, you’re in the camp of weirdoes who can’t stand eating raw tomatoes but love them cooked, then this is the perfect recipe for you.
+If like me, you’re in the camp of weirdoes who can’t stand eating raw tomatoes but love them cooked (I know, I know), then this is the perfect recipe for you.
 If you think that last sentence

 Making a tomato galette is the perfect way of making the most of peak-season tomatoes.
 Whether you’re making it for a lazy lunch or serving it up on a terrace alongside a big green salad, a tomato galette will go down a treat.
 It’s not something you see every day, but once you share it with the people in your life you can be sure that they will be asking for the recipe.

 Lazy day or busy day?

 If you’re having a long, lazy day – one in which making, chilling and rolloing pastry is something that is possible for you – then this will offer the best results.
 I like to make a homemade wholemeal pastry for a tomato galette and loads of fresh herbs.
 The combination of flavours transports you off somewhere incredible.

 For a really good day, make the pastry the night before and chill it in the fridge.
 Serve it with a big green salad and a good few glasses of a crisp white wine.